torvalds/linux/Documentation/filesystems/iomap/operations.rst

 iomap calls these functions:

   - ``read_folio_range``: Called to read in the range.
 This must be provided by the caller.
-The caller is responsible for calling iomap_finish_folio_read() after reading in the folio range.
-This should be done even if an error is encountered during the read.
-This returns 0 on success or a negative error on failure.
+If this succeeds, iomap_finish_folio_read() must be called after the range is read in, regardless of whether the read succeeded or failed.

   - ``submit_read``: Submit any pending read requests.
 This function is optional.